|by L. James Hammond|

 Ogburn discusses several passages from Shakespeare's plays in which the author seems to be ridiculing the idea that his works had been written by the Stratford man.
 In As You Like It, the ex-courtier Touchstone seems to represent Oxford, while William, the character who has "a pretty wit" but is "not learned", seems to represent the Stratford man.
 Touchstone tells William that "drink, being pour'd out of a cup into a glass, by filling the one doth empty the other; for all your writers do consent that ipse [himself] is he.
 Now, you are not ipse, for I am he."
 This remark has no relation to the rest of the play.

-In 1622, Henry Peacham published a book in which he listed those who, during Elizabeth's reign, "honored poesie with their pens and practice...Edward Earl of Oxford, the Lord Buckhurst, Henry Lord Paget, our phoenix, the noble Sir Philip Sidney, M. Edward Dyer, M. Edmund Spenser, Master Samuel Daniel, with sundry others whom (together with those admirable wits yet living and so well known) not out of envy, but to avoid tediousness, I overpass."
+In 1622, Henry Peacham published The Compleat Gentleman, in which he listed those who, during Elizabeth's reign, "honored poesie with their pens and practice...Edward Earl of Oxford, the Lord Buckhurst, Henry Lord Paget, our phoenix, the noble Sir Philip Sidney, M. Edward Dyer, M. Edmund Spenser, Master Samuel Daniel, with sundry others whom (together with those admirable wits yet living and so well known) not out of envy, but to avoid tediousness, I overpass."
 Why was Shakespeare not mentioned?
 The Stratford man, having died in 1616, wasn't one of those poets "yet living".
 "It can only be", says Ogburn, "that his name was subsumed in another's."

 Music and visual art, like literature, were long considered unworthy of a nobleman.
 The ancient Greeks viewed even the greatest sculptors as mere laborers.
 In medieval times, the social position of painters was similar to that of carpenters and other craftsmen.
 Two centuries ago, musicians were little better than servants; Haydn wore a servant's livery, and Mozart sometimes ate at the servants' table.
 Not until the Romantic period, not until the early nineteenth century, did writers and artists begin to attain the high status that they enjoy today.
 Even Stratfordians admit that writing plays was unsuitable for a person in Oxford's position; a nobleman was expected to confine himself to otium and bellum, leisure and war.